Bassil-Saleh/TicketProject/README.md

 1. Clone this Git repository to your local machine.
 2. Create a MariaDB database on your local machine.
-3. Use the following command to generate a secret encryption key in Base64 encoding.
-It will be used by the application for encrypting/decrypting sensitive information stored in some database tables:
+3. Use the following command twice to generate two secret encryption keys in Base64 encoding.
+They will be used by the application for encrypting/decrypting sensitive information stored in some database tables, as well as for computing blind indexes:

 ```
 openssl rand -base64 32